Advanced-Computer-Lab-2022/Comrades/README.md

  it too easy for other developers to edit the code and reshape it in the way they are willing too.

+The project needs more development in the direction of becoming mobile-friendly.

 ## Code Style